MichaelMBradley/MichaelMBradley/README.md

-# Michael Bradley

-## About Me
+# About Me

-Hi, I'm a computer science student who's just finished my second year at Carleton University in Ottawa.
+I'm a computer science student who's just finished my second year at Carleton University in Ottawa.